stmilne/icds_docs/docs/system/compute-hardware.md

 | High Memory <br> (20 GB/core) | 25 | 48 | 1024 | Gold 6342 | icelake | Infiniband |
 | Interactive | 16 | 28 | 512 | E5-2680v4 <br> + P100 GPU | broadwell| Infiniband <br> Ethernet|

-Note: While cluster nodes are configured with the memory described above, some of the memory is reserved for the operating system and system processes, so not all memory is available for user jobs.
-We normally reserve less than 10GB of memory for the operating system.
+Note: cluster nodes are configured with memory as described above, but some memory (< 10 GB) is reserved for the operating system, and thus available for user jobs.